Skip to content

 Green leafy vegetables for desirable folate levels

-Your diet has a major influence on your B9 supply.
-With a a wholesome diet with a high proportion of raw vegetables, lots of green leafy vegetables, cabbage and pulses, you generally don't have to worry about a possible insufficient supply of folic acid.
+Your diet has a big impact on your B9 supply.
+With a wholefood diet with a high proportion of raw vegetables, lots of green leafy vegetables, cabbage and legumes, you generally do not have to worry about a possibly insufficient folic acid supply.

-For a holistic health I also recommend that, in addition to a healthy diet, you use methods such as cold shower or Meditation to try out.
-These will make you fitter, healthier and more active in the long term!
+For a holistic health I also recommend you, in addition to a healthy diet, methods such as cold shower or Meditation to try out.
+These will make you fitter, healthier and more active in the long run!

-If you have a question or suggestion about this article on vitamin B9, please write me a comment.
+If you thought of a question or suggestion about this article on vitamin B9 while reading, feel free to drop me a comment.

 All the best,